duguyue100/transpike/README.md

 + Find a way of setting up a proper classification experiment (MNIST with LeNet now) [2016-02-12]
 + Figure out a way of hooking this modified network with a camera [TODO]
 + Setup experiments as indicated in Python code [2016-02-22]
++ Writing a Max-Pooling for Spiking ConvNets [TODO]

 ## Notes